ashita-agarwal/Result-Management-Application/README.md

 # Result-Management-Application
-A Result Management System using NodeJs where teachers can upload student's score and student can check .
+A Result Management System using HTML, CSS, JavaScript and Node.
+• Two types of users can login to application by clicking a button on homepage.
+• Students can enter their roll number and date of birth to view their result.
+• Teachers can View all records, add new record, edit and delete the records.

 # Setup Guide